 Obviously there's a lot more, this is just to get you started...

-Life's a pristine, golden, sandy beach in Sumba, and watching surfers ride the wild waves is certain to encourage even the most reticent of land lubbers to dip their toes into the Indian Ocean.
+Life's a pristine, sandy beach in Sumba, and watching surfers ride the wild waves is certain to encourage even the most reticent of land lubbers to dip their toes into the Indian Ocean.
 Southwest Sumba, especially, is a real hot spot for surfers, but there are plenty of calmer stretches of coast where beginners can try snorkelling, sea kayaking or stand up paddle boarding.
-One such location that will really appeal to lovers of laid back luxury is the Nihi Sumba, next to Nihiwatu Rua village.
+One such location that will really appeal to lovers of laid back luxury is the Nihi Sumba, on Nihiwatu Beach, next to Nihiwatu Rua village.
 This simply stunning private beach retreat encapsulates its tropical surroundings and allows guests to make the most of Sumba's sumptuous west coast.

 Sumba is one of those rare places that’s still well and truly off the mainstream travel trail.
 The pace of life is slow - really slow - and although it can be a slightly rough and ready road to the west coast, once you arrive you'll be treated to a timeless, sleepy, beachside ambience that's akin to Bali 'back in the day'.
 This is an island where you can trek through tropical forests and go horse riding over undulating limestone hills.
 Also, the birdwatching opportunities in Sumba are brilliant.
 Untouched areas of forest provide umpteen examples of endemic species, from flycatchers and hornbills to Apricot-breasted Sunbirds.
 If you've not brought your binoculars, borrow a pair as soon as you arrive.